Frequently asked questions about

 What acknowledgement of entry will I receive?

-If you enter online, check the Entries List tab on the (SiEntries) website and your entry will appear at the end of the list once the process is complete.
+If you enter online, check the Entries List tab on the (Fabian4) website and your entry will appear at the end of the list once the process is complete.
 You will not normally get any other acknowledgement.
 You will only be contacted if there is an apparent problem, e.g. ambiguity in your entry.
-Check the Entries list on the SIentries webpage for the Round Rotherham.
+Check the Entries list on the Fabian4 webpage for the Round Rotherham.
 Possible reasons for rejection would be age (too young) or that you are subject to a ban.

 I am 20 years old.
 Can I take part?